project-mirrors/forgejo-helm/README.md

 Valkey and Valkey Cluster charts have been removed.
 You need to provide your own instances if you like to continue to use Valkey.
+This also changes the default issue indexer type back to `bleve`.

 The rationale behind this change is [Bitnami's decision to discontinue free images](https://github.com/bitnami/containers/issues/83267) which are the core element of all referenced charts of theirs.
 Besides, this change also does not align with the open philosophy of Forgejo.